jorgecarleitao/pyglet-gui/docs/api.rst

 Viewers
 ^^^^^^^^^^^

+A Viewer is characterized by a rectangular bounding box that implements abstract methods to draw :class:`Graphical Elements <pyglet_gui.theme.elements.GraphicalElement>` such as textures, inside it.

-In Pyglet-gui, viewers are organized in a tree: every viewer has a parent :class:`~pyglet_gui.containers.Container` (a subclass of Viewer with children viewers) and the root of the tree is a :class:`~pyglet_gui.manager.ViewerManager`, a special container without parent.
+In Pyglet-gui, a GUI organizes viewers in a tree: every viewer has a parent :class:`~pyglet_gui.containers.Container` (a subclass of Viewer with children viewers) and the root of the tree is a :class:`~pyglet_gui.manager.ViewerManager`, a special container without parent.